Together Bridging Review 2026: Adverse Credit Considered

 Complex cases, non-standard property, adverse credit, second charge, typically take 5–10 working days.
 Allow longer for full manual underwriting.

-Exit Strategy and Risk
+Together Exit Strategy Requirements

 Your exit strategy is the first thing Together’s underwriters evaluate.
 If you’re buying a property with planning consent on the way and plan to sell once you have it, that’s a credible exit.
 If your plan is vague, expect more questions or a lower LTV offer.